AviKKi/koa2-introduction/README.md

 # Koa2 Introduction

-    Introductory tutorials for Koa.js
+Introductory tutorials for Koa.js webframework

-    :star1: or watch :watch: this repo as I'm still adding more content, or to appreciate my work.
+First please **watch** :eyes: or **star** :star2: this repo as I'm still adding more content, or just to appreciate my work.

-### What is Koa.js
+## What is Koa.js
 Koa is a small and fast web framework made by developers of ExpressJS.
 With support for ES5-ES8 async functions will save you from callback hell.
 It is minimalistic framework so features like router, ORM, template engine are implemented by using 3rd party middlewares.

-## Structure of repo
+## Structure of this repo
 This repository has several folders, each folder is a tutorial with code in it and instructions in `README.md` file at root of that folder.
 #### How to read these tutorials??
 - Smoother way